Oddball (film): Production

 This is a dramatisation based on true events.
 The dog used both in the true event and in the dramatized film is a Maremma Sheepdog.
 The original conservation project in which Maremma sheepdogs were trained to defend the penguins from foxes began in 2006.

 Release

-The film had its North American premiere at the opening weekend of Indianapolis's Heartland Film Festival in October, 2015 and opened the Toronto International Film Festival for Kids in 2016.
+Oddball had its North American premiere at the opening weekend of Indianapolis's Heartland Film Festival in October 2015 and opened the Toronto International Film Festival for Kids in 2016.
 It was an Official Selection, playing opening weekend at Chicago International Children's Film Festival, Sedona International Film Festival, Sonoma Film Festival, Environmental Film Festival in the Nation's Capital in Washington D.C., Cleveland Film Festival, Dallas International Film Festival, Miami International Film Festival, Newport Beach Film Festival, Wisconsin Film Festival, Mill Valley Film Festival, and Traverse City Film Festival, among others.
 It also received a screening at Utah's Tumbleweeds Film Festival and Palm Springs International Film Festival.

-The film was released internationally in Bolivia, Italy, New Zealand, Poland, Slovenia and the United Kingdom (Icon Film Distribution).
+The film was released internationally in Bolivia, Italy, New Zealand, Poland, Slovenia, and the United Kingdom (Icon Film Distribution).